akbar-amin/research/DGM/README.md

 ## Deep Galerkin Method (DGM)
 The purpose of this project was to gain a better understanding of deep neural networks (DNNs).
-Specifically, my goal is to use DNNs to solve high-dimensional partial differential equations (PDEs) as accurately as possible.
-While there are many networks that can do this, I decide to focus on the Deep Galerkin Method (DGM) as its architecture makes sense practically and the opportunities for experimentation seemed endless.
+Specifically, the goal was to use the Deep Galerkin Method (DGM) to solve high-dimensional partial differential equations (PDEs) as accurately as possible.

 Implementations of DGM are done in PyTorch and Tensorflow, although only the PyTorch version is used for training and experiments.
-For me, PyTorch felt more comfortable to use than TensorFlow, but I may rewrite the TensorFlow version when I get more familiar with TensorFlow 2.
-Only the loss function differs between the two implementation (discussed further in the writeup).

-## Directory

-* PyTorch
-  * [Source](https://github.com/akbar-amin/DNN-Research/blob/main/DGM/torch) - code for the model, objective functions (losses), and training loop
-  * [Notebooks](https://github.com/akbar-amin/DNN-Research/tree/main/DGM/results) - Jupyter notebooks for visualizing experiment results and some examples of the model in use
-  * [Visuals](https://github.com/akbar-amin/DNN-Research/tree/main/DGM/results/visuals) - individual metric plots from experiments
-  * [Data](https://github.com/akbar-amin/DNN-Research/tree/main/DGM/data) - raw data by epoch from experiments

-* Tensorflow
-  * [Source](https://github.com/akbar-amin/DNN-Research/tree/main/DGM/tensorflow) - code for all of the model's assets and an attempt at a training loop
+Only the loss function differs between the two.

 ## References